 The law similarly blocks naturalization for anyone who within the last ten years, individually or as part of any organization, advocates or teaches the forceful or violent overthrow of the U.S. government, who assaults or murders any government officer, or who damages, injures, or destroys property, or commits sabotage.

 The law doesn't use the word "anarchist," but lawyers consider this to be among the types of prohibited groups referred to in this section of the law.

 The above is a boiled-down summary.
 If you think you fit into a loophole in what was just described, be sure to consult with an attorney or read the original law, which clearly tries not to leave anyone out.

-In addition, court cases have said that the association with the organization in question must be a "meaningful" one in order to bar naturalization.
+In addition, court decisions have said that the person's association with the organization in question must be a "meaningful" one in order to bar naturalization.
 Simply paying dues, attending meetings or social events, especially while young, is less likely to be considered meaningful than, say, enthusiastic participation or taking on leadership roles.

 For example, in a case called Grzymala-Siedlecki v.
-United States (5th Cir.
-1961), the applicant's enrollment in the Polish Naval Academy, which automatically conferred Communist Party membership upon him, was found to not disqualify him from naturalizing because it was necessary to his earning a living in Poland.
+United States, 285 F.2d 836 (5th Cir.
+1961), the applicant's enrollment in the Polish Naval Academy, which automatically conferred Communist Party membership on him, was found to not disqualify him from naturalizing, because it was necessary to his earning a living in Poland.